snaketron/MigrateR/README.md

 > I want to create an R-package that quantifies and compares cell velocities using probabilistic Bayesian models, but I can't find a good name.
 Can you give me top-10 suggestions?
-(Please use David Letterman's top 10 list bit please)
+(Please use David Letterman's top 10 list bit)